 What is Supply Chain Management?

-Supply Chain Management (SCM) is the handling of the flow of goods and services from the raw manufacturing through to its consumption by consumers.
+Supply Chain Management (SCM) is the handling of the flow of goods and services from raw manufacturing through to its consumption by consumers.
 This process requires an organisation to have a network of suppliers that serve as links in the chain to move the product through several stages.

 Why is SCM important?